socialjusticehackathon/evictionchatbot/README.md

 # Deliverables

-* [EVITA] - development version of the Chatbot, hosted on Vercel
+* [EVITA] - development version of the chatbot, hosted on Vercel
 * [Presentation about EVITA]

 # Team